 Which Braking System Did We Choose and Why?

 We chose the Roadmaster Invisibrake system.
 There were a number of reasons for this choice.
-First, as mentioned in the tow bar post, we really like Roadmaster as a company, their educational approach and have a lot of faith in the exacting quality of their products.
+First, as mentioned in the tow bar post, we really like Roadmaster as a company.
+We appreciate their educational approach and have a lot of faith in the exacting quality of their products.
 Second, we loved the simplicity of the Invisibrake system.
 Once the Invisibrake braking system is installed, there are NO additional steps required when hooking up your vehicle to tow, or when disconnecting.
 The system works off of the brake light signal from the wiring installed for the lights.
-There is nothing to be placed between the brake pedal and seat (as with many other systems), and no additional connections at the front of the vehicle.
+There is nothing to be placed between the brake pedal and seat (as with many other systems).
+And no additional connections at the front of the vehicle.

 While the Invisibrake system does require a more involved installation into the towed vehicle, it is a one-time installation.
 The largest physical piece of the system was installed neatly underneath the driver seat of our Jeep.
 If your vehicle doesn’t have enough room under the seat, the system could be installed in many other locations.

-The amount of installation required in both vehicles was a big consideration for us since we had just bought our 2015 Jeep Cherokee Trailhawk and plan on keeping it for a long time.
-Having owned our Tiffin gas motorhome for over three years now, we expect to change our RV before changing our tow vehicle, so we wanted to avoid the need for a lengthy installation into the motorhome itself.
+The amount of installation required in both vehicles was a big consideration for us.
+We had just bought our 2015 Jeep Cherokee Trailhawk and plan on keeping it for a long time.
+Having owned our Tiffin gas motorhome for over three years now, we expect to change our RV before changing our tow vehicle.
+So we wanted to avoid the need for a lengthy installation into the motorhome itself.

 Charging the Vehicle Battery While Towing